-The following procedures will apply for the approval of publications for the election period during for the 2020 Council elections:
+The following procedures will apply for the approval of publications for the election period during for an election:

-- 1. All proposed publications during the election period must be forwarded to the Manager Governance & LegalChief Operation Office in the first instance. - The Manager Governance & LegalChief Operating Officer, or someone authorised by the Manager Governance & LegalChief Operating Officer for the purpose, will determine if there is any electoral material in the proposed publication (other than factual election process information). - 3.
+- 1. All proposed publications during the election period must be forwarded to the Manager Governance & Legal in the first instance. - 2.
+The Manager Governance & Legal, or someone authorised by the Manager Governance & Legal for the purpose, will determine if there is any electoral material in the proposed publication (other than factual election process information). - 3.
 Should the proposed publication contain such information, it will be returned to the author for correction. - 4.
-Should the proposed publication not contain such information, it will be forwarded to the Chief Executive Officer for approval. - 5.
-The Chief Executive Officer will determine whether it is appropriate to approve the proposed publication. - 6.
-Notwithstanding the preceding provisions of these procedures, the Chief Executive Officer may, from time to time, approve categories of publications for the purpose.
-If they do so: - a. all publications will be provided to the Chief Operating OfficerManager Governance & Legal in accordance with these procedures; - b. the Chief Operating Officer Manager Governance & Legal, or someone authorised by the Manager Governance & LegalChief Operating Officer for the purpose, will determine if a proposed publication contains electoral matter and: - (i) if it does, it will be dealt with in accordance with paragraph 3 of these procedures; but - (ii) if it does not, the Manger Governance & LegalChief Operating Officer, or someone authorised by the Manager Governance & LegalChief Operating Officer for the purpose, will determine if it falls within one of the categories of approved publications and: - 1. if it does, it can be published without the need for specific approval from the Chief Executive Officer; but - 2. if it does not, it will be dealt with in accordance with paragraphs 4 and 5 of these procedures. - 7.
-The Chief Executive Officer may, in their absolute discretion, determine not to follow these procedures, on such conditions as they see fit.
+Should the proposed publication not contain such information, it will be forwarded to the Chief Executive Officer (or delegate) for approval. - 5.
+The Chief Executive Officer (or delegate) will determine whether it is appropriate to approve the proposed publication. - 6.
+Notwithstanding the preceding provisions of these procedures, the Chief Executive Officer may, from time to time, approve categories of publications for the publishing without specific approval.
+If they do so: - a. all publications will be provided to the Manager Governance & Legal in accordance with these procedures; - b. the Manager Governance & Legal, (or delegate), will determine if a proposed publication contains electoral material and: - (i) if it does, it will be dealt with in accordance with paragraph 3 of these procedures; but - (ii) if it does not, the Manger Governance & Legal, (or delegate) will determine if it falls within one of the categories of approved publications and: - 1. if it does, it can be published without the need for specific approval from the Chief Executive Officer; but - 2. if it does not, it will be dealt with in accordance with paragraphs 4 and 5 of these procedures. - 7.
+The Chief Executive Officer may vary this process as required. - 8.
+All decisions will be recorded in a register.